 For individuals with mobility impairments, we now offer a unique way to experience the outdoors.
-Buckhorn, Council Grounds, Devil's Lake, Mirror Lake, and Perrot state parks all have kayaks available with several adaptive devices.
+Buckhorn, Council Grounds, Devil's Lake, and Perrot state parks have kayaks available with several adaptive devices.
 It is recommended to call the park before your visit to make sure it's available.

-Most noticeable are the outriggers near the back of the kayak.
-Able to adjust to four different widths depending on the user's level of function, these provide incredible stability on the water.
-A raised back with side supports offers the user a comfortable and secure seat while paddling.
-Not only is this adjustable as well, but parts of it can be removed altogether for individuals with greater upper-body function.
+The adaptive kayaks feature outriggers near the back of the kayak (adjustable to four different widths depending on the user's level of function), providing incredible water stability.
+A raised back with side supports also offers the user a comfortable and secure seat while paddling.
+Not only is this adjustable, but parts of the seat can be removed altogether for individuals with greater upper-body function.
 Lastly, the paddle is equipped with hand braces that make paddling easier for individuals with limited grip.